stuffedwombat/stuffedwombat.github.io/dlog.md

 <br>
 after taking care of some personal stuff, i threw away everything I made so far and started anew.<br>
 This always helps me to keep the code clean-ish and make everything usable quickly.<br>
-Like, now there are enemies which habe a "master instance" and just get spawned, instead of 30 individual instances placed in the editor.
-I can now make changes to them super quickly.<br>
+Like, now there are enemies which have a "master instance" and just get spawned, instead of 30 individual instances placed in the editor.
+I can make changes to them super quickly.<br>
 <br>
-quality of life stuff like this is super boring to make but now that i know what the project is going to be thats what i will do most of the time: <br>
+quality of life stuff like this is super boring to make, but now that i know what the project is going to be thats what i will do most of the time: <br>
 boring stuff.<br>
 <br>
 I also removed all physics elements from the game, to be able to better balance it.<br>